 There are 2 trails available to hike, both intermediate level, showcasing 4 stunning waterfalls and 9 bridges.
 The waterfalls range between 15 and 30 metres high, offering some spectacular sights and immense velocity.

 Visiting this gorgeous waterfall costs $29 for entry.
-Booking tickets online is more expensive ($61), as it also includes an additional 35 minutes horse riding adventure.
+Booking tickets online is more expensive ($61) because it also includes an additional 35-minute horse riding adventure.

 El Tigre is open from 7:30am-2pm.